hacks-guide/Guide_Wii/docs/key-information.md

 :::: details What if I own a Wii mini?

 Wii Mini is supported and has compatibility with the most existing homebrew.
+Missing Wii features can be restored.
 A LAN adapter and USB hub are recommended.
 Be especially cautious with IOS to avoid bricking.

 ::::